A good personal cash flow management plan starts with a wireframe to organize your personal budget.

 Bonuses and Investments

 Bonuses are at the discretion of the employer.
 Prudent cash flow management doesn’t include bonuses because they are not guaranteed.
 Investments may or may not provide immediate income.
 Depending on the investment whether structured as an equity or fixed income will determine how likely you can rely on the income for your cash flow management.

-Now that you understand some of the basics of personal cash flow management, schedule some time with us to see how it could apply to your own situation.
-We offer a free, no obligation 15 minute chat to discuss your situation and how we are working with clients to manage their own finances and investments.
-Click HERE to schedule your appointment.
+Now that you understand some of the basics of personal cash flow management, how about schedule some time with us to see how it could apply to your own situation?

 Securities offered through Registered Representatives of Cambridge Investment Research, Inc., a Broker/Dealer, Member FINRA/SIPC.
 Advisors Services through Cambridge Investment Research Advisors, a Registered Investment Advisor.

 Tech Girl Financial is not affiliated with Cambridge.
 Check the background of this investment professional on FINRA's BrokerCheck.

 This communication is strictly intended for individuals residing in the states of AZ, CA, CO, FL, ID, IL, IN, KY, MI, MT, NH, NJ, NV, OR, SC, VA, WI.
 No offers may be made or accepted from any resident outside the specific states referenced.

 © 2018 Tech Girl Financial, All Rights Reserved